-This project is a free 6-week programme that will run between August and October.
-It focuses specifically on building the community groups knowledge on topics such as Space and Physics in a engaging and interactive way.
+This is a free 6-week programme running between August and October 2019, with a focus on increasing knowledge on topics such as Space and Physics in a engaging and interactive way.

-Techniquest will facilitate the session in the community by taking out kits to the community group.
+Techniquest will facilitate the sessions with community partners by taking out kits, that will help shape and develop the project.

-Techniquest are working on becoming more accessible for individuals with visual impairments or are hard of hearing.
-We are therefore looking to work with groups or individuals that can participate as a consultation group to support us in creating content and devices that are user-friendly.
+Techniquest is working towards increasing accessibility for individuals with visual impairments or are hard of hearing.
+We are are working with groups and individuals who can support us in creating user-friendly content and devices.